Charles Johannigmeier (May 2018 - January 2019 & May 2019 - August 2019)

 What experience do you think will be the most useful for you in the future?

 I believe the most useful experience I had at Hunter was being able to watch a project slowly progress towards a goal that was thought nearly impossible when starting and developing working programs/prototypes in a work environment that may even be developed fully into a product in the future.
+After my second Coop at Hunter, I applied for and accepted an offer as a full time employee, so most of the experience I’ve gained will directly apply to my first position after graduation.

 How do you think the overall experience will help you in your career?

 The analytical thinking that I developed over the course of this Co-op will definitely help my confidence and overall knowledge when going into a future career after graduation and has calmed a lot of my nerves regarding the future.
+The knowledge of how hunter operates, and how some current products work will definitely help me when starting full time here after graduation.

 How do you think the overall experience will help you in your next job interview?